-Continuous Student Enrollment (Policy J-110) - Academic programs at Gateway undergo frequent changes to keep programs current with changes in technology and accreditation criteria.
+Continuous Student Enrollment (Policy J-110) Continuous Student Enrollment (Policy J-110) - Academic programs at Gateway undergo frequent changes to keep programs current with demands in technology and accreditation criteria.
 Generally, students are allowed to graduate following the program curriculum sheet in place at the time of the student's initial enrollment.
-Because of frequent program changes and the length of time taken by students to meet graduation requirements, the following policies will govern which curriculum sheet will be used to define a student's graduation requirements:
+Because of frequent program changes and the length of time taken by students to meet graduation requirements, the following policies will aovern which curriculum sheet will be used to define a student's graduation requirements:

-- The College can, after two (2) years of non-continuous enrollment, require the student to follow the most recent pro gram curriculum in order to graduate. - 2.
-The College reserves the right to place a seven (7) year limitation on accepting courses for graduation. - At any time, a student may elect to follow the most recent program curriculum.
+- 1. The College can, after two (2) years of non-continuous enrollment, require the student to follow the most recent program curriculum in order to araduate. - 2.
+The College reserves the right to place a seven (7) year limitation on accepting courses for graduation. - 3.
+At any time, a student may elect to follow the most recent program curriculum. - 4.
 The College reserves the right to establish course substitutions when courses are inactivated to meet program curriculum requirements.